A new determinant for the $Q$-enumeration of alternating sign matrices: A determinantal formula for the number of ASMs using the operator formula

-This section is used to deduce the determinantal expression for the $Q$-enumeration of ASMs.
-It is a revision of results in \cite{FischerRiegler15} and generalises results in \cite{Fischer18}.
+In this section we deduce the determinantal expression for the $Q$-enumeration of ASMs.
+It is based on results of \cite{FischerRiegler15} and generalises results in \cite{Fischer18}.
 The starting point is a weighted version of the operator formula for monotone triangles.

 \begin{thm}[{\cite[Theorem 1]{Fischer10}}] The generating function of monotone triangles with bottom row $\mathbf{k}=(k_1,\ldots, k_n)$ with respect to the $Q$-weight is given by evaluating the polynomial